 My habits and schedule were not conducive to getting to bed early.
 Between my jobs and a bit of a partying lifestyle, I often went to bed in the wee hours well after midnight.

 For years now with a healthier normal daily routine, my ideal night is 10 pm-5:30 am, which places me on the lark side of hummingbirds.
 And when I get a good night’s sleep in that zone, it definitely positively boosts my waking state.

-While I enjoy an occasional glass of wine, preferably red, what I love about coffee is how it enhances creativity, enthusiasm and productivity.
-While wine can be relaxing, it does not sharpen mental focus.
+While I enjoy an occasional glass of wine, preferably red organic wine from Dry Farm wines what I love about coffee is how it enhances creativity, enthusiasm and productivity.
+While wine can be relaxing, and may have its place in inspiring creativity, it does not sharpen mental focus.
 But speaking of focus, I digress. 😉☕️

 My biggest challenge is that most everything I want and love to do, is best done in the mornings, when I’m at peak cortisol, rest, clarity and caffeine!
 On the morning that I’m writing this, I have a dozen tabs open on my laptop, flitting in between them because there’s so much to cram into this first half of a very busy day.